Your complete guide to purchase and purchase order management

 Your purchasing managers will handle long-term contract approvals once you have a supplier in mind, assuming it’s not a one-off purchase.
 If the items pass your product management quality inspections, record them for inventory and future reference.
 Then, repeat the purchasing cycle with a group of core suppliers, and outsource larger ad-hoc purchases during emergencies.

-Purchasing management is a repetitive endeavor, and this is why many manufacturers implement automation in manufacturing to help them stay on top of this important task.
+Purchasing management is a repetitive endeavor, and this is why many businesses implement process automation to help them stay on top of this important task.

 What are accounts payable (AP)?